MattMcFahn/advent-of-code/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![Pre-commmit: enabled](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://pre-commit.com/)

-A place to keep my solutions to [Advent of Code 2021](https://adventofcode.com/).
+A place to keep my python solutions to [Advent of Code 2021](https://adventofcode.com/).
+Solutions are far from optimised, but a number of good practice tools have been implemented for an opportunity to show how these can be implemented in a repo.

 # Dependencies